 Work in Thailand may seem like a great adventure to a lot of people.
-Nevertheless, it requires more than just the obvious Thai CV/resume writing and translation - it requires thorough preparation.
+Nevertheless, it requires more than just the obvious Thailand CV/resume with Thailand cover letter writing and translation - it requires thorough preparation.
 Issues that perhaps did not even cross your mind when you become interested in an international career will confront you.

 Do not take lightly the impact they can have on your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

 The Thailand CV/resume is comparable to Western countries - you should have a CV/resume, a cover letter and not more than three references.
 In Thailand, the terms ‘CV’ and ‘resume’ are interchangeable.
 Write your Thailand CV on no more than two to three pages, depending on the length of your work experience, in reverse chronological order - beginning with the most recent job.
 In circumstance when the job do not directly connect with your studies, but more with your work experience, you may write a functional CV/resume - information structured per item.

 It is common in Thailand to apply for employment over the Internet.
 As a result, most often recruiters request an electronic application.
 Subsequently, it is advisable to prepare the CV/resume using a computer.
 On the other hand, you should be aware that an electronic CV/resume does not look exactly like a paper one.
 Employers commonly scan CV/resume; therefore make your CV/resume scannable simply by avoiding for example lines, underlines, bold or italic fonts etc. This ups your chances of making it through an Applicant Tracking System (ATS), recruitment management software utilized for job application screening.